jiyunmaths/jiyunmaths.github.io/research.md

 #### Develop fast tools for tumor squencing data analysis
 Given the large size of next generation sequencing data, commonly used tools for mutation calling and deconvolution usually take a very long time for a patient cohort, such as weeks if not months.
-Fast tools that utilize the power of multi-cores, GPU and TPU are urgently needed to sigfinicantly reduce the time cost.
+Fast tools that utilize the power of multi-cores, GPU and TPU are urgently needed to sigfinicantly reduce the time cost, thus greatly

-#### pathological image data analysis
+#### Pathological image data analysis
+Histopathological imaging (e.g., H&E) examination is still a gold standard today for cancer dianosis and stage classification.
+These images usually have a high resolution at single cell/nucleus.
+The morphology of tumor cells, as well as the spatial distribution of tumor infiltrating immune cells are supposed to reflect the tumor genotype and patient's prognosis.
+Machine learning, specifically deep learning models, can be applied in this field.

 <p></p>